sxsxsx636363/checkpoint3/README.md

 ## e.
 dffe_reg.v is a 32 bit dffe.
 ## f.
 In the main regfile, it connect 32 registers with a writeport and two readport to realized the 32 32bits file register function.
+For reg 0, it will always keep at 0.
 ## g.
 testbanch file is also included.